 The Share Option Scheme was approved by the shareholders at the extraordinary general meeting of the Company held on 29 September 2006 for an initial duration of 10 years (from 29 September 2006 to 28 September 2016).
 At the annual general meeting of the Company held on 29 April 2016, the shareholders approved the extension of the duration of the Share Option Scheme for a further period of 10 years from 29 September 2016 to 28 September 2026.
-Other than the extension of the duration of the Share Option Scheme remain unchanged.
+Other than the extension of the duration of the Share Option Scheme, all other rules of the Share Option Scheme remain unchanged.